Debt problems & help available

 Seek help, or work out an action plan first, so you're telling them about solutions, not just problems.
 It's easier to break the news if you can show you're determined to improve.

-For a full guide to handling debts when stressed, working with banks, getting free one-to-one debt counselling and specific tips for bipolar and depression sufferers, read our free Mental Health & Debt Help PDF booklet.
+For a full guide to handling debts when stressed, working with banks, getting free one-to-one debt counselling, and specific tips for those with bipolar disorder or depression, read our free Mental Health & Debt Help PDF booklet.

-There are a number of debt collection agencies, whose job it is to chase down unpaid debts for other companies.
-Disgustingly, one time-saving tactic used is to fish for the right person by sending demands to all those with the same surname, in the hope someone will pay up.
+There are a number of debt collection agencies whose job it is to chase down unpaid debts for other companies.

-If you're called or receive a letter asking for money, the onus is on THEM to prove that you DO owe the money and that it's genuine debt.
+If you receive a phone call or letter asking for money, the onus is on THEM to prove that you DO owe the money and that it's genuine debt.
 So if the debts aren't yours, don't panic; send a letter to say you're not responsible.
 National Debtline has a template letter you can use.